Nomcebo1992/Letter_Leap/README.md

 ## About

 Letter Leap is an educational web application designed to assist toddlers and young children in learning the alphabet in an engaging and interactive way.
-Through a variety of activities and games, Letter Leap aims to make learning fun and effective for early learners.
+The inspiration for creating this application came from our own experiences as parents trying to find effective and enjoyable learning tools for our children.
+Balancing work, study, and parenting responsibilities, we realized the importance of making learning fun and accessible.

+Our journey with Letter Leap was filled with challenges and learning experiences.
+From grappling with unfamiliar technologies to debugging persistent compile errors, each hurdle was a stepping stone toward a better understanding of front-end development.
+We started from scratch multiple times, but each iteration brought us closer to a product we are proud of.

 ## Features